Can we really engage people who'd rather not be in their job?

 Using the example above, say this extrovert realizes that his/her work was causing him/her great frustration, and had started to think about the sort of work which will bring great joy and delight.
 S/he may well start to list on a of paper: "I like to be stimulated by other people, I love the urgency of deadlines, I prefer to make group decisions, I like things to be busy and with lots of variety"

 From this activity, you may well identify that maybe you (or a person who is reporting to you) are in the right company, the right industry, the right profession, just the wrong job.
 Maybe instead of being the Data Analyst in your company, you could move in to a Sales support role, helping others to make use of the data that has been generated.
-If you feel you could be in the wrong job, use the Ideal Job Quiz to help you identify those things you love to do.
+If you feel you could be in the wrong job, use the Ideal Job Exercise to help you identify those things you love to do.

 You may also like to think about whether you are in a job, career or have found your calling.